 As the colder months arrive and we approach winter, professionals across the UK are urging at-risk people to book themselves in for a flu jab.
 As the coronavirus pandemic continues, this year’s flu season could be far more dangerous than previous years.
 Therefore, vaccination is more important than ever.
+In fact, the government recently announced the biggest flu vaccination programme in UK history.
+More than 35 million people will be able to get the flu jab for free through the NHS in 2021.

 We’re here today to discuss the flu jab in detail.
 We’ll be covering everything from flu symptoms, the effectiveness of the jab, and who should and shouldn’t get the vaccination.